4383/debug/README.md

 ## Welcome to debug

-Debug is a website dedicated to store and share specific tips about debuging.
+Debug is a website dedicated to store and share debugging tips.

-This website host a bunch of usual things, tips and tricks that I use daily.
+This website present tips and tricks that I use on a daily basis.

 ### Resources